Coming in or staying home, Seattle workers agree pre-COVID office is gone

 “We’ve had our taste of freedom now”

-For advocates and skeptics alike, there were a few key factors that had an outsize impact on how effectively return-to-office strategy played with employees.
+For advocates and skeptics alike, there were a few key factors that had an outsize effect on how effectively return-to-office strategies played with employees.

 One was transparency.
 Some skeptics said their objections were compounded by explanations that felt contrived or unrelated to their jobs.